EliahKagan/muntineer/README.md

 ## Known Bugs

-The major bug is related to accessibility: red outlines, and for the SVG image *the distinction between a green or red outline*, is currently the only way the interface informs the user of malformed or unusable input values.
+**A major bug impacts accessibility:** red outlines, and for the SVG image *the distinction between a green or red outline*, is currently the only way the interface informs the user of malformed or unusable input values.
 To fix this, another way to inform the user of this should be added, and (whether or not the